samin50/MEngFYP/doc/Notes.md

 After manual calibration, the lighting was kept at a constant (255, 255, 163).
 Noticebly, the blue channel is the weakest which may help to balance out the miscalibrated, blueish hue that the WS2182b leds tend to display.

 # Sections:

+## design/system architecture
+show detailed system diagram
+system controller at top, with vision handler, conveyor controller, sweeper controller, led controller underneath

+for vision handler, show camera and yolov8 model

+for conveyor controller, show nema 17 motor uses multiprocessing locks to ensure safety when accessing shared variables eg distance that the system controller needs

+for sweeper controller, show nema 17 motor and endstop

+system controller also connects to beam break sensor which coordinates the movement of all, using interrupt

+using multiprocessing

 ## implementation

 ### CV system